cablelabs/rui-browser-gtk/README.md

 ## Build

+In general, you should build with this script:

     ./build.sh

-While developing, it can be useful to leave `tup` running in the background, autocompiling every time anything changes:
+This will install dependencies and rebuild.

+After dependencies are installed, you can also leave `tup` running in the background to recompile whenever any files change.
+This is generally only useful if you're making changes to the source code.

     tup monitor -a
     # stop with 'tup stop'